joshjohanning/github-misc-scripts/gh-cli/README.md

 Creates an enterprise organization - you just need to pass in the enterprise ID (obtained [via](./get-enterprise-id.sh)) along with billing email, admin logins, and organization name

+## create-organization-webhook.sh

+Creates an organization webhook, with a secret, with some help from `jq`.

 ## create-repository-from-template.sh

 Create a new repo from a repo template - note that it only creates as public or private, if you want internal you have to do a subsequent call (see `change-repository-visibility.sh`)